-Since its inception in 1991, TestMasters has helped over a hundred thousand students prepare for the LSAT.
+Since its inception in 1991, TestMasters has helped over a hundred and fifty thousand students prepare for the LSAT.

 How do I view my personalized LSAT prep test results?

 Each score report from LSAT practice tests students take with TestMasters can be viewed in the Online Resource Center.
-Proctored diagnostics will be scored in the TestMasters offices, and the results will be posted online at 9AM the day following the administration of the proctored test (sometimes they will be available before 9AM).
-Supplemental diagnostics, however, will be scored online.
+All diagnostics are scored online.
 Once scored, students can view their score reports immediately.
 Students can print and save all score reports, and any student attending a review session should bring their score report with them.